avlec/see/README.md

 A similar process occurs for changes to files; the content must be resent.

-The server uses third party linting and code analysis tools which may reach out to internet services for further processing. **See risk analysiks for details.**
+The server uses third party linting and code analysis tools which may reach out to internet services for further processing. **See risk analysis for details.**

 ---